nuss/CVCenterKeyboard/README.md

 ```supercollider
 Quarks.install("https://github.com/nuss/CVCenterKeyboard")
 ```
-from within SuperCollider if you have set up Git on your computer.
+from within SuperCollider, if you have set up Git on your computer.
 If not, download the ZIP archive and unzip it to your SuperCollider user extensions folder.

-After having copied all files recompile the SuperCollider class library to make CVCenterKeyboard (and all othe classes) being recognized and usable.
+After having copied all files recompile the SuperCollider class library to make CVCenterKeyboard (and all other classes) being recognized and usable.